brain4power/mlops_labs/README.md

 ## Repository Description

-**MLOps** consists of several sets of scripts for machine learning optimization.
+**MLOps Labs** consists of several sets of scripts for machine learning optimization.

 There will be 4 sets of scripts:
 - Lab1 consists of a pipeline that collects and preprosesses synthetic numerical data, creates and trains a linear regression model, and then tests its result.